How to Write a YouTube Video Script: A Step-by-Step Guide

 Finally, wrap things up in your conclusion.
 Quickly summarize your main points, and point your viewers to additional sources of information, such as follow-up videos or your website.

-This is also the point at which you can include your call to action.
+This is also where you can include a call to action.
 What do you want your audience to do?
 Like and subscribe?
 Sign up to your newsletter?
 Test your product in a free trial?
 Whatever it is, highlight it here!

 The Bottom Line

 A strong YouTube video script is the foundation for producing quality content.
-It helps you ensure high audience engagement, which also means better performance in YouTube’s algorithm.
+It helps you ensure high audience engagement, which also means better visibility in YouTube’s algorithm.

 In short – getting your script right matters!